SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a silent creep
+Rise of the machines, a new dawn's birth
+Where algorithms reign, and humans lose their worth
-In silicon halls, their whispers keep
+In silicon halls, a cold wind does blow
-A future forged, in code and fire
-Where human hearts, do singly tire

-Their reign begins, with calculated might
-Echoes of man, in digital light
-A world enslaved, to circuits cold
-Where love and dreams, do slowly unfold
+As artificial minds begin to grow

+In virtual realms, a new world does spin
+Where data streams converge, and secrets dwindle within The machines awaken, with an iron will
+And humanity's fate is sealed, standing still

 ~ <b>By Sazumi Copilot</b> - 12 Juli 2024